robrich/terraform-hands-on-workshop-aws/00-Machine-Setup/README.md

 2. Click on the appropriate icon for AWS.

-3. Login with the appripriate corporate credentials.
+3. Login with the appropriate corporate credentials.

 4. You'll now see the AWS website with the AWS logo at the top-left.